 The Brown Bag Seminar Series is an opportunity for the Clemson University community to better understand research integrity and research compliance related topics.

 Bring your lunch and snacks will be provided.
-These seminars DO qualify for RCR advanced training credit hours.
+These seminars DO qualify for one hour or RCR advanced training credit hours.

 The library regularly offers courses on plagiarism and data management that qualify for one hour of RCR advanced training credit.
 Please see the course schedule and register.

 The Graduate School Professional Development office offers additional courses related to research, teaching, ethics, career development, leadership and wellness.

 If faculty, staff and students would like to have specialized training or have suggestions for future programs, please contact Robin Tyndall, (864) 656-1525.